60 Transportation Words in Spanish with Audio and Example Sentences

 When it comes to their use, coche is the word you would use in Spain to mean “car.”
 Auto is understood but very seldom used, and carro is used to mean “cart” or “carriage.”

 In Latin America, my sources tell me that all of these terms are used and easily understood, however carro is the most common option, and coche tends to mean “stroller.”

-However, “bus” is one of those words that can be said in many different ways depending on the country you are traveling to.
-It would take a lot of space to include all of them here, so if you want to check how to say this word when visiting a specific country, have a look at TuBabel’s list of slang for bus in different countries.
+“Bus” is one of those words that can be said in many different ways depending on the country you are traveling to.
+If you want to check how to say this word when visiting a specific country, have a look at this list of slang for bus in different countries.